themarkrogers/apocalypse-drive/9 - Restore Joy, Community, and Humanity/README.md

 # 9. Attempt to Restore Joy, Contentment, Love, Community, and Peace

 This section addresses the often-overlooked but critical role of emotional healing, social cohesion, and the revival of beauty, play, and belonging in post-collapse recovery.
+* Reintroduce art, play, ritual, song, storytelling, and collective meaning
+* Support mental health, social bonding, and the regeneration of thriving communities

 ## Emotional & Social Restoration